MightyBucket/MightyBucket.github.io/docs/_posts/2019-08-15-DIY-drum-sequencer.md

 The layout for the panel was particularly inspired by the classic Roland TR-808 drum synthesizer.

-This project was particularly inspired by [this video][sequencer-vid].

 ![Picture of Roland TR-808][pic-tr808]

 ## Design and Specifications